Kelsey Ramsden

 Kelsey Ramsden (born July 12, 1976) is a Canadian businesswoman.
+She is the President of Belvedere Place Development and SparkPlay.

 Early life and education

-Ramsden was born in 1976 in Kelowna, British Columbia.
-She completed her undergraduate degree at the University of Victoria.
-She went on to do her MBA from the Richard Ivey School of Business at the University of Western Ontario in 2002.
+Kelsey Ramsden was born in 1976 in Kelowna, British Columbia.
+Ramsden completed her undergraduate degree at the University of Victoria and went on to complete her MBA from the Richard Ivey School of Business at the University of Western Ontario in 2002.

 Career

 In 2005, Ramsden founded Tallus Ridge Development, a residential project management company in Kelowna, British Columbia.

-In 2012, she founded SparkPlay, a children’s monthly subscription service based in London, Ontario.
+In 2012, she founded SparkPlay, a children's monthly subscription service based in London, Ontario.
 As of 2017, the website is inactive.
 In 2005, Ramsden became the president of Belvedere Place Development, a civil construction firm based in Kelowna, British Columbia.

 As of 2013, Ramsden was a member of the entrepreneurship advisory council at the Richard Ivey School of Business.
 She wrote contributions for Huffington Post between 2013 and 2015.
 Ramsden sits on the Richard Branson Centre for Entrepreneurship as a Mentor.

-A serial entrepreneur with a diverse range of business interests, Kelsey Ramsden is known for building multiple multi-million dollar companies across North America.
-She has been named Canada’s top female entrepreneur twice in the last ten years.
+Kelsey Ramsden is known for building multiple multi-million dollar companies across North America.
+She has been named Canada's top female entrepreneur twice in the last ten years.